nutritiouss/de_zoocamp/Project/README.md

 ### Setup

-After successfully resource creation, you have to switch to the server via ssh and execute commands below:
+After successfully resource creation with Terraform, you have to switch to the server via ssh and execute commands below:
 ```bash
 sudo apt update -y\
 &&export DEBIAN_FRONTEND=noninteractive\